insider tips for visiting yellowstone, grand prismatic spring

 One thing that you will want to bring with you (if not, you’ll wish you had) is a pair of binoculars.

 Yellowstone is so vast that you’re likely to see dots in a meadow off in the distance and you’ll wonder: Bison?
-Cows?
+Wolves?
 Bear?
 Antelope?
 Elk?

 You won’t regret bringing them.